joaogarin/joaogarinblog/_posts/2018-01-07-drupal-graphql-with-angular-and-apollo-part2.md

 }
 {% endhighlight %}

 We query our data using Apollo Client and wrapping our graphql in graphql-tag.
 The query is exactly the same we used in the GraphiQL playground.
-We map the response and get the entities our of the data received and assign it to our observable of type `clients: Observable<Client[]>;`.
+We map the response and get the entities out of the data received and assign it to our observable of type `clients: Observable<Client[]>;`.

 In our template we then can easily list these out :